frobnitzem/aiowire/README.rst

 Each runs, then returns the ``show_event`` function.
 The event loop runs those functions next... and so on.

-But this isn't functional programming.
+But since this isn't functional programming.
 The wires have access to the event loop, and can start more tasks.
 Easy, right?